-The Deputy Leader will act as Council Leader where the Leader is not available and has accountability for the management of all corporate resources of the council, and oversight of the management of services and delivery of outcomes on:
+The Deputy Leader will act as Council Leader where the Leader is not available and has accountability for the review and improvement of all council services, management of all corporate resources of the council, and oversight of the management of services and delivery of outcomes on:

 Finances Overall financial direction within the Financial Strategy developed by the Leader, including Best Value and appropriate financial, accounting and audit controls and procedures.
 Business Change All major business change programmes.
-Performance improvement Arrangements to improve the performance of services and the delivery of priority outcomes and services for Birmingham residents and businesses, and in consultation with the Executive Members for Districts.
-Trading Standards (when Executive decisions needed).
+Performance review and improvement for the council, including performance of Arrangements to review and improve the performance of services and the delivery of priority outcomes and services for Birmingham residents and businesses. externalised services Trading Standards, WOCs and Acivico (when Executive decisions needed).
 Human Resources An effective organisational development function for shaping the future workforce of the council.
 Development of effective change/transformational programmes deployed corporately.
-Member development programmes.
-Processes and procedures to support good staff performance development and equality objectives.
-Staffing structures at JNC level and personnel procedures that comply with good practice and natural justice (in consultation with the Leader).
-[The Council Business Management Committee deals with issues around the employment of staff and their terms and conditions of employment].